 You may apply for whichever band you believe appropriately matches your festival’s stage of development as long as you fulfill the eligibility criteria.
 You should expect the process to be more demanding in Band C than Band A. You may wish to read ‘Choosing the correct band for the Festivals Investment Scheme (FIS)’ in the applicant guidance notes which provides more information.

 Please note: you may only apply to one band and make only one application to FIS in any calendar year.

-If I have made an application to the Arts Council under Strategic Funding, Partnership Funding or Venues funding can I also apply for the Festival Investment Scheme?
+If I have made an application to the Arts Council under Strategic Funding, Partnership Funding or Arts Centres funding can I also apply for the Festival Investment Scheme?

-No, those organisations that have made applications for Strategic, Partnership or venues funding are NOT eligible to apply for FIS.
+No, those organisations that have made applications for Strategic, Partnership or Arts Centres funding are NOT eligible to apply for FIS.

 What costs may I apply for as part of my application?

 You may apply for costs that assist your organisation to deliver your festival activity.
 Please read the relevant guidelines in full before making an application.

 My festival takes place in the Republic of Ireland but we have a number of international artists in our programme, is my application eligible for support?

 Yes, as long as your primary festival activity takes place in the Republic of Ireland you are eligible to apply.